autoreduction/autoreduce-containers/README.md

 This repository contains some containers that are used to deploy different services of Autoreduction.

+The containers and `ansible` roles for the [autoreduce-frontend](https://github.com/ISISScientificComputing/autoreduce-frontend) and [autoreduce-qp](https://github.com/ISISScientificComputing/autoreduce) are stored in their repositories.
+This repository contains the container build files that are not tied to a specific part of the service.

 ## Quickstart common
 - If you haven't the code, see the [start here section](https://github.com/ISISScientificComputing/autoreduce/wiki/Start-here-(getting-the-code---installation)#getting-the-code)
 - Either after or while that's happening you will have to copy the Mantid.user.properties to ~/.mantid/Mantid.user.properties